Tattoo PainChart

 One of the worst parts of life is being forced to sit for extended periods when you’re exhausted or hungover.

+You should feel good and refreshed to get the most out of the experience.
 You might be irritable and fidgety if you don’t get enough sleep the night before getting a tattoo.
 This will also make the pain even more intolerable.

-Listen to your artist's critiques and suggestions.
+Listen to your artist’s critiques and suggestions

 At Illusions by Ink Studio, we care about our clients and want the camouflage tattoo experience to be as comfortable and painless as possible.